bsboris/metazilla/README.md

 `title_tag` generates `<title>` tag with full title.
 Place this in your layout.

+#### Custom title separator

+If you want your title tag content to look like this: `My Application > My cool page`, tell Metazilla to use custom separator.

+config/initializers/metazilla.rb:

+    Metazilla.configure do |config|
+      config.separator = " > "
+    end

 ### Meta tags

 `meta :description, "My app description"` to set meta tag.